Henry Seton-Karr

 Sir Henry Seton-Karr CMG DL (5 February 1853 – 29 May 1914) was an English explorer, hunter and author and a Conservative politician who sat in the House of Commons from 1885 to 1906.

 Seton-Karr, born in India in 1853, was the son of George Berkeley Seton-Karr, of the Indian Civil Service (resident Commissioner at Baroda during the Indian Mutiny); and his wife Eleanor, the daughter of Henry Usborne of Branches Park, Suffolk.
 He was educated at Harrow School and Corpus Christi College, University of Oxford gaining an MA in law in 1876.
 He was called to the bar at Lincoln's Inn in 1879.
 Seton-Karr owned a cattle ranch (Pick Ranch) in Wyoming, USA and was a director of Capitol Freehold Land and Investment Co.
 He was an explorer, big game hunter and writer.

 Seton-Karr was elected as the Member of Parliament (MP) for St Helens in the 1885 general election and held the seat until his defeat at the 1906 general election.
 He did not stand again in St Helens, but at the January 1910 general election he stood unsuccessfully in Berwickshire.

-He became a Deputy Lieutenant of Roxburghshire in 1896, and was made a Companion of the Order of St Michael and St George (CMG) in October 1902.
-A month later, he was among the new knight bachelors in the King′s 1902 Birthday Honours list, and he was formally knighted on 18 December 1902.